Transportation Electrification

 Mining

 The sourcing and extraction methods required to collect the raw materials for the vehicle batteries are a primary source of air emissions.
 Batteries use a variety of metals, such as cobalt, nickel, copper, and lithium as critical components.
 The metals used in EV batteries are also present in motors, transformers, and cabling necessary to transition to a sustainable electricity infrastructure.
-The high demand and consequent current and expected shortages of these resources (specifically, lithium and copper) mean that recycling and recovery is necessary to drive the industry forward.
+The high demand and consequent current and expected shortages of these resources (specifically, lithium and copper) mean that recycling and recovery are necessary to drive the industry forward.

 Battery Production